uwase-diane/pizza-project/readme.md

  * jQuery

 ### BDD
-the User Enter name and email and message, they wish to send. then Press submit. they will see an Alert which says "we have received your message"
+the User choose how they wish their pizza to be like based on their preference and choose if they want to be delivered the pizza .
 ### Known Bugs
 mail chimp API does not function properly.